calebyourison/reorder_uptime_kuma_tags/README.md

 It's highly recommend to perform periodic backups of your database.
 You can run this script during that process if desired.

-This works especially if using Docker and the container is stopped for a short while so the volume can be copied.
+This works especially well if using Docker and the container is stopped for a short while so the volume can be copied.